 Massachusetts Peace Action understands that we cannot win peace without the participation of large numbers of people from every walk of life — rich and poor; black, white, Latino, Asian, and Native American; men and women; straight, gay, and transgendered; documented and undocumented.

 Public opinion polls consistently show that it is Black and low-income communities that stand the most strongly against war and militarism.
 But the continued impact of racism and bigotry and extreme economic inequality means that large numbers of peace supporters face a struggle for community survival.
-In the interest of justice as well as peace, Peace Action stands with labor, community, people of color, and faith groups that work for economic and social justice.
-By strengthening the voice of minority, low income, and marginalized people in our society, we also strengthen the peace movement.
+In the interest of justice as well as peace, Peace Action stands with labor, community, people of color, environmental groups and faith groups that work for economic and social justice.
+By strengthening the voice of minority, low income, working people, and marginalized people in our society, we also strengthen the peace movement.

 Our Peace Economy program includes work in support of:

 - Fund Healthcare Not Warfare, a collaboration between peace and health justice groups that works to cut the Pentagon budget to fund recovery from the COVID-19 pandemic and strengthen our health and public health systems for the future.

 - Tax Day, an annual series of events that focus attention on the need for deep cuts in the gigantic Pentagon budget to meet the needs of our people.
 In 2021, our Tax Day events included a Put People and Planet before Profits educational webinar and a rally at the Tip O’Neill Federal Building.

 - The Moral Budget, a proposal by the Poor People’s Campaign: A National Call for Moral Revival, to reprioritize Federal budget dollars to redress racial injustice, poverty and economic inequality, ecological devastation, the war economy, and a false moral narrative.
 The Moral Budget campaign carries on our work for the Budget for All and the People’s Budget.